markbirss/MESHSTICK/README.md

 ```
 Remove the jumper for normal use (once the 24C02 flash is programmed)

-Confirm that your unique iSerial is actually ready from the device (with jumper removed)
+Confirm that your unique iSerial is actually read from the device (with jumper removed)
 e.g using lsusb

 ```